-This motherboard line only has 4-pin fan headers, which are backwards compatible with 3-pin fan connectors.
-CPU1 and CPU2 controls fans via PWM.
+This motherboard line only features 4-pin fan headers, which are backwards compatible with 3-pin fan connectors.
+The CPU1 and CPU2 fan headers control fans via PWM.
 The remaining headers control fans by either PWM or DC controls.
 The headers have an absolute safe power limit of 2 Amp @ 12 Volts (24 Watts).
 These headers are for your CPU heatsink and chassis cooling fans.